 Recommended by Vanessa Gordon from East End Taste Magazine

-Vancouver beaches include English Bay, Kitsilano Beach and Jericho all which offer spectacular sunsets.
-Grouse Mountain, in north Vancouver, offers a strenuous hike, or easy gondola, up the mountain with amazing city views and skiing in the winter.
-Stanley Park, a large urban park, hosts many cyclists, joggers or walkers along the seawall where they take in views of the lighthouse, Lions Gate Bridge and other iconic sights.
+Vancouver beaches include English Bay, Kitsilano Beach and Jericho all of which offer spectacular sunsets.
+Grouse Mountain, in North Vancouver, offers a strenuous hike, or easy gondola, up the mountain with amazing city views and skiing in the winter.
+Stanley Park, a large urban park, hosts many cyclists, joggers or walkers along the seawall where they take in views of the lighthouse, Lions Gate Bridge, and other iconic sights.

 Need a break from the outdoors?
 Gastown, the quaint part of Vancouver will cobblestone streets and the iconic steam whistle clock has a plethora of restaurants and cafes.
 BC is safe for solo females in the day.
 Take caution while exploring at night and make sure to travel in well-lit areas.
 BC offers a whimsical experience for solo female travelers who are adventurous at heart.